Controlling Web Crawlers For a Site

 A site where crawlers are out of control:

-Navigate to the Web Crawler User Agent report (/admin/reports/web_crawlers) to find a list of web crawler names ordered by highest pageview count.
+Go to the Web Crawler User Agent report (/admin/reports/web_crawlers) to find a list of web crawler names sorted by pageview count.

 When a problematic web crawler hits the site, the number of its pageviews will be much higher than the other web crawlers.
 Note that there may be a number of malicious web crawlers at work at the same time.